Ronnie Brown

 For example, it was previously stated that aggregate is often used as a base layer when constructing roads.

-To ensure the road is safe for drivers and is built to last, this layer of aggregate must be as flat as possible.
-If the aggregate did not go through some form of particle analysis before it is used as a base layer of a new road, the layer of aggregate would contain particle size variants that defy industry standards and not lay flat.
+This layer of aggregate must be as flat as possible to ensure the road is safe for drivers and is built to last.
+If the aggregate did not undergo some form of particle analysis before it is used as a base layer of a new road, it would contain particle size variants that defy industry standards and not lay flat.

 As a result, the road won’t be able to hold up over time, begin to form bumps and cracks, and need repairing.